tueboesen/Boardgame_AI/README.md

 - [ ] Gather all hyperparameters in config file, for easy modification
 - [ ] pyx optimization
 - [ ] parallelization
+- [ ] Add pseudo-rewards to help guide the model, (+- points for locking queens in place, +- values for number of pieces around queens, +- values for locking up pieces?)

 # Credit